E3SM-Project/polaris/docs/users_guide/seaice/tasks/single_column.md

 ## description

-The `single_column` test group includes any sea ice tests using only column physics.
+The single column tests include any sea ice tests using only column physics.

 ## mesh